Survey hopes to identify reasons for Eden’s Democratic Deficit

 The role requires commitment, hard work and balancing the needs and interests of residents, with the political party you may represent (if any) and the Council.

 This will all make legitimate demands on your time (could be from 5-20 hours per week), on top of the demands that may already exist in your professional and personal life.
 Before considering becoming a Councillor you may wish to discuss this with your friends, family and your employer (if employed) to make sure they understand these demands.
-You will need their support as you’ll have to spend some of your spare time on Council business.
+You will need their support, as you will have to spend some of your spare time on Council business.

 Do Councillors get paid?